Manipur: What's behind India's failure to bring peace? – DW – 09/13/2024

 The use of such aerial weapons is a first for the restive state and the government called it a "significant escalation" of violence.

 The police in Manipur claim that Kuki groups carried out the drone attacks on Meiti-dominated areas.
-Kuki organizations, however, refute the allegations, saying that it was the Meiitis who used drones.
+Kuki organizations, however, refute the allegations, saying that it was the Meitis who used drones.

 Last year was the first time that the Meiti, who are predominantly Hindu, live mostly in and around the state's capital city Imphal, and the Kuki — who are mainly Christian and inhabit the surrounding hills — clashed against each other.